BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ```

 ### Function Return Values
 When defining a function, we have to define the **return-type**.
 Once that is defined, we know what type of value to expect when a function is executed.
+Therefore, in the function body, we expect a **return statement** followed by a value of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzEwNzgwMzg3LDE5MTE4Nzk4NzQsMTU3Mz
+eyJoaXN0b3J5IjpbNDYzNTk3MzIsMzEwNzgwMzg3LDE5MTE4Nz
-Y4NDE2MCwtMTM0MTAyMDYyOV19
+k4NzQsMTU3MzY4NDE2MCwtMTM0MTAyMDYyOV19
 -->